umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

     !!! info
         The output breakout boards are labeled for 2V5

+    !!! warning
+        As you connect the output cables, take care not to pull thermal sensors away from the boards

 7. Now install the input breakout boards and grounding cables:
     1. move the horizontal bar back to make space for installation